WPBeginner

 Many premium WordPress themes and plugins come with their own custom widgets that you can add to your sidebars.

-For example, you can add a contact form, a custom login form, or a photo gallery to a sidebar without writing any code.
+For example, you can add a contact form, a custom login form, a photo gallery, an email list sign-up form, and more to a sidebar without writing any code.

-Having said that, let’s see how to easily create your own custom widgets in WordPress.
+Having said that, let’s see how you can easily create your own custom widgets in WordPress.

-You can also paste the code in your theme’s functions.php file.
+You can also paste the code into your theme’s functions.php file.
 However, it will only be available when that particular theme is active.

-Another tool that you can use is the Code Snippets plugin which allows you to easily add custom code to your WordPress website.
+Another tool you can use is the WPCode plugin which allows you to easily add custom code to your website.

-In this tutorial, we will create a simple widget that just greets visitors.
+In this tutorial, we’ll create a simple widget that just greets visitors.
 The goal here is to familiarize yourself with the WordPress widget class.

 Creating a Basic WordPress Widget